apache/nuttx/boards/z80/ez80/ez80f910200zco/README.txt

 Version 5.3.0

-  I verifed compilation using 5.30 on June 2, 2019.
+  I verified compilation using 5.30 on June 2, 2019.
 To use this version, I had to make spurious modification to the implementation of gmtimer() to work around an internal compiler error.
 I have still not verified that are no errors in the compiled code.